How Do You Know If Lines Are Parallel Or Perpendicular

 Definition of Parallel Lines

 Parallel lines are defined as lines in the same plane that never intersect.
-This means that no matter how far you extend these lines, they will always remain the same distance apart.
+Basically, no matter how far you extend these lines, they will always remain the same distance apart.
 The key characteristic of parallel lines is that they have the same slope.
 Slope, often represented as m in equations, indicates the steepness and direction of a line.
 If two lines have the same slope, they increase or decrease at the same rate, ensuring they remain equidistant.

 Definition of Perpendicular Lines